tylerwatkins101/Hotel_Review_Summary_Project/README.md

 - the 3 most important topics discussed by reviewers

-## Documentation of how the software is implemented with sufficient detail so that others can have a basic understanding of your code for future extension or any further improvement.
+## Documentation of how the software is implemented

 The code is implemented as follows: